Universitat Autònoma de Barcelona

 Welcome to my academic webpage.
-I am a sociologist specializing in popular culture and world politics, with a particular focus on East Asia and martial arts.
+I am a sociologist specializing in martial arts and popular culture, with a particular focus on Japan and Okinawa.

-My interests lie in the geopolitics of martial arts, Okinawan studies, Japanese popular culture, working class and youth subcultures in postwar Japan, and the relationship between soft power, cultural industries and heritage discourse in East Asia.
+My interests lie in the cultural history of Japanese martial arts, Okinawan studies, and popular culture.
+I am also interested in working class and youth subcultures in postwar Japan, as well as in transnational studies between Japan, Spain, and Mexico from the perspective of popular culture.
 You can find more about my research here.

-I hold a Ph.D. in Intercultural and East Asian Studies from the Universitat Autònoma de Barcelona (2020), obtained with cum laude, for which thesis I won the “Best Doctoral Dissertation Award” of the Spanish Association of East Asian Studies (AEEAO).
+I hold a Ph.D. in Intercultural and East Asian Studies from the Universitat Autònoma de Barcelona (2020), obtained with cum laude and for which thesis I won the “Best Doctoral Dissertation Award” of the Spanish Association of East Asian Studies (AEEAO).